-This is a self-guided walking tour of the inside of Wymondham Abbey.
+This is a self-guided walking tour of the inside of Wymondham Abbey by one of the tour guides at Wymondham Abbey.
 If you read this on your mobile or tablet it should take you around 40 minutes to complete the tour.
-However if you read all of the linked information you will need much longer!
+However, if you read all of the linked information you will need much longer!

 If you are not actually visiting the Abbey physically them there is a Google virtual tour available by Paul Britten where you can walk around the abbey and find most of the locations on our tour!
 Click on the Google map icons where you see them and the back arrow by his name to return to the tour:-

 The tour is compiled from sources that are listed here.
-It draws on the some of the material used in Wymondham Abbey’s guided tours which you can book on the website.
-This tour is a spiritual exploration of some of the treasures and pleasures of the Abbey.
+It draws on the some of the material originally used in my Wymondham Abbey’s guided tours This tour is a spiritual exploration of some of the treasures and pleasures of the Abbey.

 The Abbey has a guest wi-fi network you can use to access this tour mobile data free.
 Ask one of the stewards for the password or look for the signs.

-As you approach Wymondham Abbey you can marvel at the human acheivement of one of those great buildings constructed in a time of limited technology from the 12th century onwards, but with doubtless skill and intelligence.
-But in our picture here it is set in the greater cathedral of the blue sky of the cosmos made by no earthly hand.
+As you approach Wymondham Abbey you can marvel at the human achievement of one of those great buildings constructed in a time of limited technology from the 12th century onward, but with doubtless skill and intelligence; but in our picture here it is set in the greater cathedral of the blue sky of the cosmos made by no earthly hand.
 To enter into a spiritual journey we do need to see that God is not bounded by the stones before us!